MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-setup-environment.md

 ## Next steps

 Congratulations, you've installed the Dynamics 365 Remote Assist app.
 The app is now accessible by opening the environment and selecting the Remote Assist app or from [https://home.dynamics.com/](https://home.dynamics.com).
-Find more information about Unified Client Interface (UCI) app here: [About Unified Interface for model-driven apps in Power Apps](https://docs.microsoft.com/power-platform/admin/about-unified-interface)
+Find more information about accessing Unified Interface apps here: [About Unified Interface for model-driven apps in Power Apps](https://docs.microsoft.com/power-platform/admin/about-unified-interface)

 The next tutorial goes into detail about adding users to the preview so they can interact with data and enable the preview in the HoloLens 2.